-- Teams will formulate their Unit Inspection team in the same way that they do every other team at the Nationals.
+- 1. Teams will formulate their Unit Inspection team in the same way that they do every other team at the Nationals.
 The team selects the cadets who stand Unit Inspection, as well as select the Cadet Commander for the detail.
-The Cadet Commander MUST be armed with a rifle, sabre or sword.
-The team will maintain 12 cadets in "the block" with a single Cadet Commander as well.
-Division III teams can have between 8-12 cadets plus a Cadet Commander.
-Cadets should be as evenly dispersed as possible into four RANKS. - 2.
+The Cadet Commander MUST be armed with a rifle, sabre or sword within the Armed Division (and may not maintain any arms in the Unarmed Division).
+The Division 1 and Division II teams will maintain 12 cadets in "the block" with a single Cadet Commander as well.
+Division III teams will have only 8 cadets plus a Cadet Commander.
+Cadets MUST be as evenly dispersed as possible into four RANKS. - 2.
 Inspection at the Nationals is designed to be a relatively intense experience.
 The judges will be briefed, trained and monitored to ensure a common standard is displayed.
 Inspection questions will come from FIVE primary areas.
 These will be military, governmental, historical, current events and first aid.
 These questions will NOT be given to the teams in advance.
-There will be THOUSANDS of questions available to the judges for use and therefore they will likely not be many except the most basic that could be repeated throughout the day.
-Judges will also be encouraged to ask cadets thought provoking questions involving moral issues, likely ending with, "and WHY" where the cadet will be expected to explain their logic, reasoning or answer in detail to the judge. - 3.
+There will be THOUSANDS of questions available to the judges for use and therefore they will likely not be many except the most basic that could be repeated throughout the day. - 3.
+Judges will also be encouraged to ask cadets thought provoking questions involving moral issues, likely ending with, "and WHY" where the cadet will be expected to explain their logic, reasoning or answer in detail to the judge. - 4.
 The Head Judge will be centered in the room on the wall directly on a cone with a yellow "X".
-This is the reportin/out point for the team.

-- 4. Judges will likely use more difficult questions in the DIV I Level than in the DIV III Level, however all cadets should be well trained in solid bearing and be well versed in areas of the target questions that all good citizens should know. - 5.
+This is the report-in/out point for the team. - 5.
+Judges will likely use more difficult questions in the DIV I Level than in the DIV III Level, however all cadets should be well trained in solid bearing and be well versed in areas of the target questions that all good citizens should know. - 6.
 Judges will maintain a strong presence and cadets should be expected to have impeccable bearing.
-Judges will provide immediate feedback on deficiencies to the cadet during the review. - 6.
+Judges will provide immediate feedback on deficiencies to the cadet during the review. - 7.
 The scoresheet should be studied to see how your performance can receive the maximum score in each area.